itszero/wdio-browserstack-service/README.md

 Type: `String`

 ### browserstackLocal
 Set this to true to enable routing connections from Browserstack cloud through your computer.
+You will also need to set `browserstack.local` to true in browser capabilities.

 Type: `Boolean`<br>
 Default: `false`